-Having a Quality Assurance program with clear and well established procedures goes a long way in constructing a building that will stand the test of time.
+Having an effective Quality Assurance program for construction with clear and well established procedures goes a long way in constructing a building that will stand the test of time.
 No matter how great the superintendent or professional workforce may be at their jobs, errors can happen.
 Without a strong framework of Quality Control and Quality Assurance processes, these mistakes and oversights can lead to expensive repairs or even more costly litigation.
 Insurance companies know this and have been requiring QA/QC programs for some time.

 These programs are not one-size-fits-all, because all contractors and homebuilders have their own unique strengths, needs and insurance requirements.
 It is important to periodically evaluate whether your current Quality Assurance program meets both your firm’s quality standards as well as your clients’ expectations.

-From our experience in performing peer reviews, inspections, design-assist and construction forensic investigations, we have identified a set of core principles that all successful construction Quality Assurance programs have:
+From our experience in performing peer reviews, inspections, design-assist and construction forensic investigations, we have identified a set of core principles that all successful examples of effective Quality Assurance program for construction have:

 - Qualified and experienced inspectors